DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.4.0.md

 - [x] Critical hits (using new stat)
 - [x] Event for critical hits

-- [ ] New Questions / Throw in the questions Chelle made rq
 - [x] Combo Counter
 - [x] Low-poly spheres for various things